2012 Summer Olympics

 The 2012 Summer Olympics, officially the Games of the XXX Olympiad (Note: The IOC numbers the Olympiads using Roman numerals.) and also known as London 2012, were an international multi-sport event held from 27 July to 12 August 2012 in London, England.
-Some events were held at stadiums in Glasgow, Scotland and Cardiff, Wales.
-The first event, the group stage in women's football, began on 25 July at the Millennium Stadium in Cardiff, followed by the opening ceremony on 27 July.
+Some events were held at venues elsewhere in the United Kingdom.
 There were 10,518 athletes from 206 National Olympic Committees (NOCs) who participated in the 2012 Olympics.

-Following a bid headed by former Olympic champion Sebastian Coe and the then-London mayor Ken Livingstone, London was selected as the host city at the 117th IOC Session in Singapore on 6 July 2005, defeating bids from Moscow, New York City, Madrid, and Paris.
+Following a bid headed by the former Olympic champion Sebastian Coe and the mayor of London, Ken Livingstone, London was selected as the host city at the 117th IOC Session in Singapore on 6 July 2005, defeating bids from Moscow, New York City, Madrid and Paris.
 London became the first city to host the modern Olympics three times, (Note: Athens has also hosted three IOC-organised events, in 1896, 2004 and the Intercalated Games in 1906.
 However, the 1906 Games are no longer officially recognised by the IOC, as they do not fit with the quadrennial pattern of the modern Olympics.) having previously hosted the Summer Games in 1908 and 1948.
 Construction for the Games involved considerable redevelopment, with an emphasis on sustainability.
 The main focus was a new 200 ha Olympic Park, constructed on a former industrial site in Stratford, East London.
 The Games also used venues that already existed before the bid.

 The United States topped the medal table, winning the most gold medals (48) and the highest number of medals overall (105).
 China finished second with a total of 91 medals (38 gold) and Great Britain came third with 65 medals overall (29 gold).
 Michael Phelps of the United States became the most decorated Olympic athlete of all time, winning his 22nd medal.
 Saudi Arabia, Qatar and Brunei entered female athletes for the first time, meaning that every currently eligible country has now sent a female competitor to at least one Olympic Games.
 Women's boxing was included for the first time, and the 2012 Games became the first at which every sport had female competitors.

 The Games received considerable praise for their organisation, with the volunteers, the British military and public enthusiasm commended particularly highly.
-The Games were described as "happy and glorious".
-The opening ceremony, directed by Academy Award winner Danny Boyle, received widespread acclaim.
+The Games were described as happy and glorious.
+(Note: Quoting the British national anthem.)
+The opening ceremony, directed by the Academy Award winner Danny Boyle, received widespread acclaim.
 These were the final Olympic Games under the IOC presidency of Belgian Jacques Rogge, who was succeeded by German Thomas Bach the next year.